Appointing an arbitrator

 - carry out in a street all such works as are requisite for securing that the water in any relevant waterworks is not polluted or otherwise contaminated; and

-Under schedule 12 WIA91, a dispute about compensation must be resolved by the appointment of a single arbitrator.
-The arbitrator is to be agreed by the parties or, failing agreement, appointed by Ofwat.
+Under schedule 12 WIA91, a dispute about compensation must (if not resolved between the parties themselves) be resolved by the appointment of a single arbitrator.
+The arbitrator is to be agreed by the parties or, failing agreement between the parties, appointed by Ofwat.

 There are also other areas that require that we appoint an arbitrator if the parties in dispute are unable to do so.
 For example: